Stockton Poverty Truth Commission Launch Event

 Stockton Poverty Truth Commission- Progress Event

-On Friday, The Poverty Truth Commission held a progress event, showcasing the highlights of our achievements over the last eighteen months, as well as a chance to progress the work going forward and showcase some of the accomplishments that we have achieved nationally.
+On 31st of May 2019, The Poverty Truth Commission held a progress event, showcasing the highlights of our achievements over the prior eighteen months, as well as a chance to progress our work going forward and showcase some of the accomplishments that we had achieved nationally.

 Attendees got the chance to split into our three working groups, Mental health, Frustrations of a Job Seeker and Additional costs associated with the school day.

-The day was a great success and has had a huge impact on our approach going forward.
-Plans have been made for further meetings for the Poverty Truth Commission which will be updated on our Website and social media.
+The day was a great success and had a huge impact on our approach going forward.